 Signal quality indicator (SQI) is a reflection of the signal quality based on the catheter condition and position within the vessel.
-While measuring tissue oximetry, the signal quality is based on the amount of near-infrared light tissue perfusion.
 The SQI bar boxes fill based on the level of oximetry signal quality.
 The SQI level is updated every two seconds after oximetry calibration is complete and will display one of four signal levels as described in table 12-3.